 As your children grow, there are so many ways you can help them fall in love with nature and learn to take care of the life around us.

 Of course, you can only teach them the things you know, and you want to be prepared for their questions to avoid giving out misinformation.
-In what follows, I am including numerous links to reader-friendly information you can access to prepare you for a variety of different eco conversations with your children.
+In what follows, I am including numerous links to reader-friendly information on topics related to global warming that you can access to prepare you for a variety of different eco conversations with your children.